DrabbyPage/EGP-410/README.md

 your platform's proper SDK.

 3. The keyboard inputs
-     - Left Mouse Click: Sets the goal Node, and tracks to it from the previous
+     - Left Mouse Click: Sets Pac_Man's path
-     - A: Sets the pathfinding to A*
-     - D: Sets the pathfinding to depth-first
-     - F: Sets the pathfinding to Dijkstra
      - Esc: Exits the program

+4. Gameplay:
+	- pacman eats pips (10 points), and big pips(50 points)
+	- after big pip eaten, the ghosts are killable
+	- ghost wander until within range of pacman then pathfind to get to his location
+	- there are speed power ups for the enemy they are red like mines